barneyme/bpad/readme.txt

 bPad autosaves your notes in your browser, can be used offline, works on mobile and desktop browsers, and can installed as a Progressive Web App.

-bPad can open, create, and save plaintext files such as .TXT, .CSV, .XML, .MD, .HTML, .LOG, .SH, .PS, .PY, .JS, .JAVA and more.
+bPad can open, create, and save plaintext files such as .TXT, .CSV, .XML, .MD, .HTML, .CSS, .LOG, .BAT, .VBS, .SH, .PS1, .PY, .PL, .JS, and more.

 **DIRECTIONS**